Nathaniel Kerman

 Hi!
 I'm Nat Kerman.

-I currently work on climate satellites at the Laboratory for Atmospheric and Space Physics.
-I bridge the gap between hardware and software engineering to help develop efficient and effective data processing pipelines, all with the goal of producing the best possible measurements of our changing climate.
+In the past, I have specialized in scientific calibration and data analysis with Python, UV/optical/IR instrumentation, and science education and communication.
+In my work on heliophysics missions and climate satellites at the Laboratory for Atmospheric and Space Physics (2022-25), I bridged the gap between hardware and software engineering to help develop efficient and effective data processing pipelines, all with the goal of producing the best possible measurements of our solar system and our changing climate.

-In my past work at the Space Telescope Science Institute, (the operations center for the Hubble and James Webb Space Telescopes,) I worked with a brilliant team to keep Hubble and its most sensitive ultraviolet spectrograph (the Cosmic Origins Spectrograph) working at their full scientific potential.
+In my work at the Space Telescope Science Institute (2020-22), (the operations center for the Hubble and James Webb Space Telescopes,) I worked with a brilliant team to keep Hubble and its most sensitive ultraviolet spectrograph (the Cosmic Origins Spectrograph) working at their full scientific potential.

-I am passionate about teaching, and serve as the instructor of record for an upper level undergraduate course at CU Boulder (ASTR 3800: Introduction to Scientific Data Analysis and Computing).
+I am passionate about teaching, and have served as the instructor of record for an upper level undergraduate course at CU Boulder (ASTR 3800: Introduction to Scientific Data Analysis and Computing).

 -